Reducing financial risks for ticketed events in WA.

 Include any other income source that does not fit within any of the above categories and provide enough detail to identify the income source.
 If you are making a cash contribution, or someone is providing cash to the activity, list this item as a cash

 contribution or similar.

 The Australian Taxation Office (ATO) considers any grant payment to be taxable income for the purposes of your annual income tax return.
 If you receive a grant you are encouraged to discuss your tax implications with your tax agent or the ATO.

 You will be required to submit documents to support your application.
 All support material can be uploaded through the application portal, including:

 Yes.
-You may email firstname.lastname@example.org and request a review of your unsuccessful application, including the reasons you believe your application should be successful.
+You may email firstname.lastname@example.org and request a review of your unsuccessful application.
+You must include the reasons you believe your application should have been successful

-If you have been successful and your event is cancelled due to a COVID-19 lockdown you can make a claim for a shared risk payment by completing and submitting a report.
-Payment will only be made following successful submission and approval of the report.
+If your application was approved and your event was cancelled due to a COVID-19 restrictions you can make a claim for a shared risk payment by completing and submitting a report.
+Payment will only be made following successful submission and approval of

 Your claim assessment form will have your original budget figures included.
 You will need to add your actual income and expenditure against these figures.

-For each expenditure or income item use the notes area alongside the item to explain how that item relates to the delivery of your activity and how the cost was calculated.
+For each expenditure or income item use the notes area alongside the item to explain how that item relates to the delivery of your activity and how the lost revenue was calculated.

 You must provide the following documents as evidence to support your claim: